-With the Library module, share all the elements discussed by the representatives of an HR committee for example and update them after each new meeting.
+With the Library module, share all the elements discussed by the representatives of an HR committee for example, and update them after each new meeting.

-We therefore recommend that you set up a tool usage policy that you post on the Library.
+Thus, we recommend that you set up a tool usage policy that you post on the Library.

 To accompany the user in his first steps on the platform, to clarify the place of Talkspirit in his daily life and the rules in place on the tool, share this charter of use with an employee as soon as he logs on for the first time thanks to the welcome message feature!

 Use this practical sheet to build your user charter.

 It is essential to always be aware of what the market is offering to ensure that you are always providing the most competitive offers and services.

 Good to know: create a watch group to which you can add integrations of your choice based on keywords.
 All contributions on Twitter, Facebook, RSS feeds, and such containing these keywords will then go up in your group.

 Find out how to integrate these tools here.